 Just get some regular hand gloves and safety goggles for your personal protection.
 And then bring a screwdriver and digital multimeter.
 The last one is going to play as a protagonist of this whole concept.
 Keep on Reading!

 Power Source Needs to Stop Sourcing.

 Okay so let’s start with the most crucial step that relates directly to your safety.
 And it’s about locating the central electric panel’s circuit breaker.
-This is basically where heater should connect for the power source.
+This is basically where the heater should connect to the power source.
 You should find it within the wall attached metal box.

 Get the Metal Box Cover Out.

 Open the box by filliping its metal cover.
 Now on the side of your water heater, there should be panels held nicely using screws.
 Depending on what sized heater you use, there can be one or more panels here.